 Students will be required to complete the specialty examination at the completion of the Administrative Procedures (MDA 101) course during the first semester of the program.
-This examination will serve as a benchmark for knowledge obtained and the student's ability to apply that knowledge during the "trigger" course of the MDA program.
+This examination will serve as a benchmark for knowledge obtained during the "trigger" course of the MDA program.